 What are the Ways to Remove Total Dissolved Solids in Drinking Water?

-These chemicals are absorbed by the soils that eventually contaminate the water supplies.
-Though some of the total dissolved solids are natural floras, filtration and purification are effective ways to remove these chemicals from our drinking water.
+The soils absorb these chemicals, eventually contaminating the water supplies.
+Though some total dissolved solids are natural flora, filtration, and purification effectively remove these chemicals from our drinking water.

 To give you a short water filtration and purification process, the water coming from the water sources goes to the public water treatment to undergo filtering.
-In this process, large particles or substances are filtered out and removed from the water.
+Large particles or substances are filtered out and removed from the water.

-Sometimes, in this process, small particles can get through the filters.
-This is still causing turbidity in drinking water and is not yet safe to be consumed.
-Once it undergoes filtration, it is then purified using certain methods.
+Small particles can sometimes pass through the filters during this process, causing turbidity in drinking water, which is unsafe to consume.
+Once it undergoes filtration, it is purified using certain methods.

-Depending on the company or water treatment facility, some use chemicals, radiation or micro-filtration, and chlorination to remove microscopic particles still present in water.
+Depending on the company or water treatment facility, some remove microscopic particles from water using chemicals, radiation, microfiltration, or chlorination.

-In removing dissolved solids in drinking water with the use of chemicals as reagents, these reagents help filter these substances out.
+Removing dissolved solids in drinking water using chemicals as reagents, these reagents help filter these substances out.
 Chemicals such as aluminum sulfate and liquid chlorine are used.

-These chemicals are flocculating chemicals that help in water filtration.
-What they do is that they clump the particles together until they form a larger particle.
+These chemicals are flocculating chemicals that help filter water.
+They clump particles together until they form a larger particle.

 These flocks can then be easily removed or filtered out.
-Some chemicals used are fluorosilicic acid, sodium silicofluoride, and sodium fluoride.
-These chemicals give a unique reaction.
+Some chemicals used are fluorosilicic acid, sodium silicofluoride, and sodium fluoride, which produce a unique reaction.

-These chemicals give off energy by creating heat.
-When these chemicals are combined with water, they burn, thus killing the bacteria, viruses, protozoans, and other organic microorganisms found in water.
+These chemicals create heat and give off energy.
+When combined with water, they burn, killing bacteria, viruses, protozoans, and other organic microorganisms.

-Once the drinking water is filtered off the impurities, it still has a strange taste that is not drinkable yet.
-This was when calcium hydroxide was added to water.
+Once the drinking water is filtered out of impurities, it tastes strange and is not drinkable.
+This is when calcium hydroxide is added to it.

-Calcium hydroxide, also known as lime water, is an automated chemical that does not affect alkalinity and water acidity.
-So, it makes it safe to drink and will have the taste of natural water.
+Calcium hydroxide, or lime water, is an automated chemical that does not affect alkalinity and water acidity.
+So it is safe to drink and tastes like natural water.

-While some water treatment facilities use chemical reagents to filter and purify drinking, some public water treatment facilities use filtration, chlorination, and UltraViolet radiation to purify drinking water.
+While some water treatment facilities use chemical reagents to filter and purify drinking water, some public facilities use filtration, chlorination, and UltraViolet radiation.

-This treatment starts when the water coming from water sources goes to the water supply for particles to be filtered out.
+This treatment starts when water from sources goes to the water supply to filter particles.
 Once filtered, it will remain in the water supply for chlorination.

-With the help of Ultraviolet rays, water is then radiated to ensure that the remaining chlorine substances will be dissolved, and the microorganisms that made it through the filtration and chlorination process are killed.
+With the help of ultraviolet rays, water is then radiated to ensure that the remaining chlorine substances will be dissolved and that the microorganisms that made it through the filtration and chlorination process are killed.

 These residues turn into sediments found at the bottom of the water and cause turbidity in the water.